 Yim Wing Chun supposedly founded her art because she believed that the styles of the time placed too much emphasis on the “strong horse” techniques, relying on sheer strength.
 She came up with a system of body dynamics and techniques that she believed could apply energy more efficiently.
 One of the exercises she invented is called chi sao, or “sticking hands.”

 In it, two practitioners place their outstretched arms together and attempt to strike each other at close range.
 It’s amazing how, from this position, the attacker can hardly penetrate the defense of his opponent.
 Overall, the style is an aggressive one, with superb attacks and defenses.
-Wing chun was brought to Hong Kong by Yip Man, the foremost living authority on the art.
+Wing chun was brought to Hong Kong by Ip Man (also spelled Yip Man), the foremost living authority on the art.

 Drunken Kung Fu

 Probably the most unusual of all the Chinese fighting arts is drunken kung fu.
 Patterned after the movements of a drunkard, it’s wild and elusive.
 The practitioner wobbles around and looks like he’s stumbling.
 Sometimes he does—on purpose.
 There’s much rolling around on the ground, from which the practitioner will lash out suddenly with blows.

 The system is based on cunning moves.
 Feints are often made high, after which the attack often comes in low.
 Students go heavily for foot sweeps, kicks and other unexpected kung fu techniques.
 Clawing and scratching moves also are used.